A brief company history written by the publisher.

 In the early years, we would have created the ads and then tried to find enough stories, photos and tidbits to fill the pages, but due to the input from our readers, we now have a small library packed with very good articles, poems, recipes and more to choose from.
 More than anything else, I love to say "Our Readers are Our Writers."
 People that had never before written to a paper, now have faithful readers who pick up Daytripping to read their work.
 Unless you’re a local, you’ve probably never heard of Ruth Sharon, Eileen Cade Edwards or Glynn Leyshon, C.W.
 Tiffin or Spokeshave.
 They’re not famous…yet!
 The tales we’re told are truly inspiring and Daytripping has become a part of the fabric of southern Ontario.

 Daytripping is a surprisingly small business to be calling itself the "Biggest Little Paper in Canada."
 There are seven of us in all now: Laurie Dunlop and myself both came from an advertising background; Carrie Ann Timm had never worked as an editor, bookkeeper, graphic designer, or webmaster before coming on board after college in early 1997; Carla Mejia started with us in 2003 as a graphic designer fresh out of college and has now learned the many aspects of publishing a magazine.
 Rhonda Long successfully began trying her hand at sales with us in 2005.
-Our newest additions, Angela Lyon and Jessica Odrcich, come to us with years of experience in graphics & office work.
+Angela Lyon came to us with years of experience in graphics & office work in 2011.
 We have a great team, and as a result, the job of producing the paper has become easier over the years, even though the paper has grown immensely.
 Our office is now at home along Lake Huron's south shore, in Brights Grove, Ontario.

 Daytripping itself is fun...both as a job and as something to do on your day off.
 Most people don’t have time for all the extended holidays they would like to take, but there is so much to do in your own backyard that daytrips can become the best getaways of all.
 Many of our readers keep a copy of Daytripping in their car.
 It’s a fact that 72% of the tourism in southwestern Ontario comes from within Ontario.
 It is people traveling from Brantford to Port Dover for the day, or Londoners getting out of the city and driving off to Tillsonburg or Grand Bend.
 They’re looking for a new road to go down, a new shop to explore and an easy, affordable adventure.